arc64/www.tecks.co.nz/books/the-conditions-upon-which-learning-depends/verbal-learning-processes/how-new-knowledge-responses-are-acquired/necessary-condition-2-sufficient-interactions-with-each-proposition-to-ensure-retention.md

 ---
+grand_parent: 'Verbal learning processes '
+great_grand_parent: 'The conditions upon which learning depends '
+great_great_grand_parent: 'Welcome to Teacher Education''s Core Knowledge and Skills.'
+has_children: false
 layout: default
-title: "Necessary condition 2.
-Sufficient interactions with each proposition to ensure retention "
 nav_order: 2
-has_children: false
+parent: 'How new knowledge responses are acquired '
+title: 'Necessary condition 2.
+Sufficient interactions with each proposition to ensure retention '
 ---
 # Necessary condition 2.
 Sufficient interactions with each proposition to ensure retention